DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Introduction

 To achieve unsupervised post-training, we generate in-context pseudo-tasks that mimic the tasks encountered during downstream use.
-Each pseudo-task consists of support examples with segmentation masks and a query image to be segmented based on the support examples.
+Each pseudo-task consists of support examples with segmentation masks and a query image segmented using the support examples.
 The support set includes a positive example (sharing objects with the query) and ``distractor" examples (likely unrelated).
-Our pseudo-tasks are analogous to \emph{episodes} from meta-learning literature~\cite{vinyals2016matching} with the difference that we do not use any manual annotations during the post-training stage.
-With each episode, the model is essentially rehearsing for the downstream in-context segmentation task.
+Our pseudo-tasks resemble meta-learning \emph{episodes}~\cite{vinyals2016matching} with the difference that we do not use any manual annotations.

-We leverage pretrained VFMs to construct these pseudo-tasks.
-Specifically, apart from the base model (i.e., DINOv2R) that we post-train, we also use an auxiliary pretrained generative model, namely Stable Diffusion (SD) \cite{ssd1b}.
-SD provides high-fidelity, class-agnostic image segments in an unsupervised manner, while the base model retrieves candidate positive examples for each query image and assigns pseudo-labels to the extracted segments.
-Although SD was trained on weakly annotated (internet-scraped) image-caption pairs, we consider our post-training method as unsupervised, as neither it nor the used pretrained models rely on dense segmentation labels.
+Instead, we leverage pretrained VFMs to construct these pseudo-tasks.
+Specifically, apart from the base model (DINOv2R) that we post-train, we use an auxiliary pretrained generative model, Stable Diffusion (SD)~\cite{ssd1b}.
+SD provides high-fidelity, class-agnostic image segments in an unsupervised manner, while the base model retrieves candidate positives for each query and assigns pseudo-labels to the segments.
+Although SD is pre-trained on image-caption pairs, we consider our post-training unsupervised as we do not use captions to extract image segments from SD, and neither SD nor the base model rely on dense segmentation labels.

 The main contributions of this paper are as follows: \begin{itemize} \item We introduce \ours, a novel unsupervised post-training method that uses retrieval-based in-context learning to improve dense image representations.
 Unlike prior work, \ours is based on meta-training principles and eliminates the need for complex self-distillation architectures.
 Furthermore, \ours is computationally efficient, requiring less than 9 hours on a single A100 GPU for post-training.